-When you cook at home, it is okay if you cook extra because you can just eat the leftovers the next day.
+When you cook or grill at home, it is okay if you cook extra because you can just eat the leftovers the next day.
 You can’t do this when backpacking.
 And you definitely don’t want to carry more food on your back than necessary.

 To make sure you are bringing just enough food to last through your trip, you will need to make a meal plan for every day.
 Having a meal plan isn’t enough though.
 You’ve got to test out the portion sizes.

 For example, I always bring couscous backpacking because it is lightweight and cooks in 2 minutes (plus my daughter loves it).
 Before we went on our first backpacking trip, I made sure to cook a batch of couscous and carefully measured exactly how much the both of us ate.

 Do NOT bring tons of extra backpacking food out of fear that you will starve on the trail.
 As I said above, you need to make a meal plan for each day and carefully measure out foods to ensure the portions are right.
 This way, you don’t end up bringing too much or too little food.
 With that said, it is still smart to bring one extra meal in case you get really hungry or end up staying an extra day.

 Put Each Meal into a Plastic Baggie

 Even if you plan on eating spaghetti every single night of your trip, do NOT just bring the package of spaghetti with you.
 How are you going to seal it up later?
 How are you going to measure portions?

 Instead, you should pre-pack each meal into its own ziplock plastic baggie.
 For example, I will load one plastic baggie up with couscous, dried hummus, and dried veggies.
 Then I will load another baggie up with instant mashed potatoes, TVP, and dehydrated sauce.
 When it is time to cook, I can just dump the contents into boiled water and that’s it!